 The Major League Baseball is the top level of competition in the United States.
 The game of baseball sees some of the greatest athletes honor it by making some of the best plays.
 So, when all-star teams are formed, once every year.
 The matches are called Midsummer Classics, due to the fact that they take place during summer.
 There have been plenty of great matches during the history of the MLB, its 80 years or more.
 The players are selected from the two MLB leagues, the American League and the National League.
 Some all-star players are selected by the fans, others by the coaches and managers.
+It’s known that baseball has many fans, and it’s during these games that a lot of the fans not only support their favorite teams, but they also look for best sports betting sites to place bets and see how other fans’ teams are moving up or down the popularity ladder.

 The all-star matches have been amazing, but some of them stand out compared to others.
 Here are the best all-star matches in the MLB.